LGBTQ people in the United States: History

 Official church positions on LGBTQ issues have been slower to change and mostly among mainstream Protestant denominations.

 Communities

 The Mattachine Society

 In 1950, a gay community in Los Angeles with communist ideals founded the movement "The Mattachine Society".
-It began in 1940 when a man named Harry Hay proposed the term the term homophile, with the hope that de-emphasizing the sexual aspect of homosexuality would increase societal acceptance.
+It began in 1940 when Harry Hay proposed the term homophile, with the hope that de-emphasizing the sexual aspect of homosexuality would increase societal acceptance.
 The Mattachine Society originated under the name "International Bachelors Fraternal Orders for Peace and Social Dignity."
 The new name was founded by the influence of European masked performers.
-The main goal of this movement was to go against discrimination and create a strong identity within the gay community.
-The goals started to change into assimilation instead of advocation and the group started to decline from being a national organization to smaller chapters in the 1950s.
+The main goal of this movement was to oppose discrimination and to create a strong identity within the gay community.
+The goals started to focus on assimilation instead of advocacy, and the group started to decline from a national organization to smaller chapters in the 1950s.

-While never officially affiliated with the Mattachine Society, One Magazine is thought to have been started based on a discussion in a Mattachine Meeting.
+While never officially affiliated with the Mattachine Society, One Magazine is thought to have been founded based on a discussion at a Mattachine Meeting.